KiranBalija09/CAR-INSURANCE-CLAIM-PREDICTION/mynotes.md

 git add specific file ---will add only specific file only git fetch orgin  --fetch all remote branches git merge orgin/main --mergin main branch to current branch

+git branch -dr If you want to remove the local tracking copy of the remote branch but not touch the actual branch on GitHub:
+EG:
+git branch -dr origin/main
+git branch -dr origin/testing